Multiplayer Bandit Learning, from Competition to Cooperation: Related Work

-Another line of work in economics studies the interplay between competition and innovation (see, e.g., D'Aspremont and Jackquemin~\cite{AJ88}).
+Another line of work in economics studies the interplay between competition and innovation (see, e.g., \cite{AJ88}).
 Close to our high level direction is the work of Besanko and Wu~\cite{BW13}, which studies the tradeoff between cooperation and competition in R\&D via learning in a one-armed bandit model, where the safe arm is the established product and the risky arm is the novel product.
-Our model is also related to the literature on stochastic games with imperfect monitoring (see, e.g., ~\cite{APS90}).
+Our model is also related to the literature on stochastic games with imperfect monitoring (see, e.g., \cite{APS90}).
+Rosenberg, Solan, and Vieille~\cite{RSV09} study a model of dynamic games with informational externalities and analyze the rate of experimentation, providing conditions under which players eventually reach a consensus.
+The work in ~\cite{RSV09} is also related to the Rothschild conjecture.

-In evolutionary biology, there is a line of research dedicated to understanding the extremely high levels of cooperation observed in social insects (see, e.g., Anderson~\cite{Anderson84} and Boomsma~\cite{Boomsma07}), including designing mathematical models to explain why eusociality would evolve from natural selection (e.g., Nowak, Tarnita, and Wilson~\cite{NTW10}).
-Social learning was studied in the context of understanding altruistic behaviors such as sharing of information about food locations (see, e.g., Gruter, Leadbeater, and Ratnieks~\cite{GLR10}).
+In evolutionary biology, there is a line of research dedicated to understanding the extremely high levels of cooperation observed in social insects (see, e.g., \cite{Anderson84} and \cite{Boomsma07}), including designing mathematical models to explain why eusociality would evolve from natural selection (e.g., \cite{NTW10}).
+Social learning was studied in the context of understanding altruistic behaviors such as sharing of information about food locations (see, e.g., \cite{GLR10}).

-The theme of incentivizing exploration was studied, for example, by Kremer, Mansour, and Perry~\cite{KMP13}, and Frazier, Kempe, Kleinberg, and Kleinberg~\cite{FKKK14}, where the problem is that a principal wants to explore a set of arms, but the exploration is done by a stream of myopic agents that have their own incentives and may prefer to exploit instead.
+The theme of incentivizing exploration was studied, for example, by Kremer, Mansour and Perry~\cite{KMP13}, and Frazier, Kempe, Kleinberg, and Kleinberg~\cite{FKKK14}, where the problem is that a principal wants to explore a set of arms, but the exploration is done by a stream of myopic agents that have their own incentives and may prefer to exploit instead.
 Mansour, Slivkins, and Syrgkanis~\cite{MSS15} design Bayesian incentive compatible mechanisms for such settings.